 Timing is crucial on the effectiveness of PGR applications, as it will only affect new growth.
 Smaller plants at first-square are more receptive to PGRs than larger plants in the bloom stage that have already begun to cease vegetative growth.

 Application rate decisions should be made on a field by field basis to assess current growth across the field.
 Pin-pointing areas of excessive growth can be difficult to determine from the ground.
-Satellite imagery can assist by more precisely defining growth zones by generating Normalized Difference Vegetative Index (NDVI) maps that can be used to create variable rate PGR prescription maps.
+Crop Health Imagery can assist by more precisely defining growth zones by generating Normalized Difference Vegetative Index (NDVI) maps that can be used to create variable rate PGR prescription maps.
 Variably applying PGRs is a great alternative to “blanket spraying” an entire field at one rate.
 A variable rate prescription map allows us to treat areas of more growth with a higher dose, and areas of the field with less growth with a lower dose, or no chemical at all.

 Finding a balance between vegetative and reproductive growth is an important and time sensitive process.
 Together PGRs and satellite imagery can be used as management tools to improve overall yield and quality in your cotton fields.
 Visit with your Crop Quest Agronomist to evaluate growth levels across your cotton fields, and to order satellite imagery to determine proper rates of PGR’s across your fields.Featuring: Kyle Aljoe, Dimmitt, TX